argythana/dsml_survey_20/story/report_text.md

 ## Overview

-The Kaggle DS & ML Survey is an open online survey receiving thousands of responses from all over the world.
+The Kaggle DS & ML Survey is an open online survey receiving thousands of responses from all over the world, offering unique insights.
-In its uniqueness if offers valuable insights to all interested parties.

 Being a global online survey it is affected by a factor that Machine Learning is famous for mitigating: spam, and user error.
-According to the "Kaggle Survey Methodology", "spam" has been excluded from the results.
+According to the Survey Methodology, "spam" has been excluded from the data.

-Using Exploratory Data Analysis (EDA) we find that a large part of the data can be classified either as spam or as abnormal, irregular values, without dropping any observations that may be outliers.
+Using Exploratory Data Analysis (EDA) we find that without dropping possible outliers, a large part of the data should be excluded as spam or as having abnormal, irregular values.

-We identify ... of such observations and after filtering them we get significantly different results than the "Executive Summary" and any other EDA, that does not filter out the data.
+We identify ... of such observations and after filtering them we get significantly different results than the "Executive Summary" and any other EDA, that does not filter the data.

-We explore the data by taking into account the wide global diversity by grouping countries according to the World Bank "Income Groups" definition.
+Then, focusing on the issue of compensation, we explore the data accounting for the wide global diversity by grouping countries according to the World Bank "Income Groups" definition.

-We reconstruct the various classes (bins) in which the data are provided, accounting for their width.
+We also reconstruct the various classes (bins) in which the data are provided, accounting for their width and their underlying properties.

 Since the weight of observations from the USA is disproportional, we exclude the USA from the global aggregates, offering a different view on the pronounced symmetric difference.

-Combining these four features, our results diverge by many degrees from the "Executive Summary" ones, especially with regard to the issue of DS & ML compensation levels.
+Combining these four features, our results diverge by many degrees from the "Executive Summary" ones, especially with regard to the issue of compensation levels.

-To get a clearer view on the issue of compensation, we examine all other occupations as well.

-Our findings add to the understanding of the data, providing information to students, professionals and interested companies in order to optimize their strategical behaviour.
+Our findings add to the understanding of the data, providing information to students, professionals and interested companies in order to optimize their strategical behavior.

-To assist interested parties with reproducing our methodology we have created a dedicated python "Survey library".
-We created dedicated functions, which may be parameterized and reused, in order to set various spam filtering thresholds and select different subsets of the data.
+To assist with reproducing our methodology we have created a dedicated python "library" with functions, which may be parameterized and reused, in order to set various spam filtering thresholds and select different subsets of the data.

 In Appendix A we explain out methodology in detail and in Appendix B, we provide another result of our analysis;
-a comprehensive set of suggestions for future Kaggle online surveys.
+a comprehensive set of suggestions for future surveys.

 ## 1. Key differences in Methodology